-Unfortunately these ideas have not played a significant role in the debate on the long term development paths of countries and regions that has been the focus of much new research by economists and economic historians.
-A major source of inspiration for the latter has been the development of New Institutional Economics (NIE), with seminal publications by North (1981), North et al (2009) and Acemoglu and Robinson (2012).
+Unfortunately these ideas have not played a significant role in the debate on the long-term developmental trajectories of countries and regions, which has been the focus of much recent research by economists and economic historians.
+A major source of inspiration for the latter has been the development of New Institutional Economics (NIE), with seminal publications by North (1981), North et al. (2009) and Acemoglu and Robinson (2012).
 North stresses the importance of rules that constrain the behaviour of those in power.
 The power of the executive has to be limited to ensure property rights of citizens are upheld and hence create the right incentives to invest.
 Institutions should, in his view, create a level playing field and guarantee a certain balance of power between ruler and ruled.
-Such institutions limit the freedom of the powerful, but enhance the agency of the great majority of the population.
 This basic idea has become highly popular in NIE; it is, for example, at the core of the writings about 'inclusive' versus 'extractive' institutions by Acemoglu and Robinson (2012).
-Similarly, the introduction of 'rule of law' for elites is considered to be the first step towards an 'open access regime' by North et al (2009).
-Many studies have analysed the importance of democratic institutions for economic development, in the more distant past and contemporaneously (Barro 1996; Rodrik 1999; Przeworski et al 2000).
+Similarly, the introduction of 'rule of law' for elites is considered to be the first step towards an 'open access regime' by North et al. (2009).
+Many studies have analysed the importance of democratic institutions for economic development, from the distant past to recent times (Barro 1996; Rodrik 1999; Przeworski et al. 2000).

-But NIE seems to be primarily, if not almost exclusively, interested in the constraints on political power.
-Other sources of power - such as 'patriarchy' - have not received the same attention, although gender inequality may have similar effects in undermining the 'level playing field' of women.
+But NIE is primarily, if not almost exclusively, interested in the constraints on political power.
+Other forms of power-such as 'patriarchy'-have not received the same attention, even though gender inequality may have similar effects in undermining the 'level playing field' of women.
 Gender inequality seriously limits the agency of approximately half of humankind, who can therefore not work, invest and innovate as they would under free conditions.
 Patriarchy undermines female property rights and investment incentives in the same way as unconstrained sovereignty may destroy incentives for innovation and investment for (male) entrepreneurs.
-For instance, the lack of well-defined property rights for women has been highlighted as a substantial barrier to efficient agricultural production in sub-Saharan Africa (see Doepke et al 2012 for a review).
+For instance, the lack of well-defined property rights for women has been highlighted as a substantial barrier to efficient agricultural production in sub-Saharan Africa (see Doepke et al. 2012 for a review).